 All results are from real examination papers, compared against the actual marks awarded by the official examiner.
 The only inputs were the students' work and the official mark scheme — nothing was adjusted or modified.

-Our system excels on questions with defined correct answers — the kind that make up the majority of assessments.
-Across 356 structured questions in both maths and English:
+Our system is at its strongest on questions with defined correct answers — the kind that make up the majority of assessments.
+Across 609 structured questions in maths and English:

-Whether it's a 1-mark calculation or an 11-mark multi-step problem, the AI consistently matches professional marking standards.
+Whether it's a 1-mark calculation or an 11-mark multi-step problem, the AI consistently matches professional marking standards — and the maths papers above were marked from handwritten scripts, not typed answers.

 AI marking is not a replacement for your professional judgement — it's a tool that handles the heavy lifting so you can focus on what matters.

 Short-answer questions, calculations, retrieval tasks, and structured responses across all subjects.
-On these question types, the AI marking is highly reliable and ready to use as-is.
+On these the AI matches the examiner on roughly 85% of questions and lands within a mark on 97% — reliable enough to use as a first pass and review by exception.

 Use AI marking to get a fast, accurate first pass across a full class set.
-Moderate a sample — just as you would with any marking — and adjust where needed.
+Moderate a sample — just as you would with your own marking or a colleague's — and adjust where your professional judgement says so.
 Teachers who use this approach typically report saving 50–70% of their marking time.

 Wherever there's a rubric or mark scheme, Graded Pro delivers accurate, detailed feedback — whether the stakes are high or the goal is simply helping students learn from their work.

 We continuously test and improve our marking accuracy.
-We don't claim perfection — no marker, human or AI, achieves that.
-What we do promise is transparency about where the system performs well and where it has limitations, so you can use it with confidence.
+We don't claim perfection — no marker, human or AI, achieves that, and the data on this page shows just how far from perfect human marking is on the hardest questions.

 Sign up for a free trial with 150 free credits and test it on your own papers.